hyperspy/hyperspy/doc/user_guide/eds.rst

     >>> s
     <Spectrum, title: Spectrum, dimensions: (|1024)>

-For a spectrum image (The .rpl file is recorded as an image in this example, The method :py:meth:`~.signal.Signal.as_spectrum` set it back to a spectrum with the energy axis in first position):
+Next, for a spectrum image.
+In this example, the ".rpl" file is recorded as an image, so the method :py:meth:`~.signal.Signal.as_spectrum` will set it back to a spectrum with the energy axis in first position:

 .. code-block:: python